-Beth is a teacher with over 25 years of experience with preK-12 grades in art, windsurfing, skiing, and yoga.
-She is also a researcher and published writer, having authored numerous chapters in academic texts along with a four-year weekly newspaper column.
-Beth has a PhD in art museum education and has taught art history, art museum education and museum studies at the University-level.
+A teacher with over 25 years of experience with preK-12 grades in art, windsurfing, skiing, and yoga, she is also a researcher and published writer.
+Having authored numerous chapters in academic texts along with a four-year weekly newspaper column, Beth has a PhD in art museum education and has taught art history, art museum education and museum studies at the University-level.

 With the universe whispering to start a kids yoga program, Beth finally acquiesced.
-In the fall of 2008 (top image with youngest daughter, Andersen, then 18 months) she “agreed” to teach her first kids yoga class, and a year later filmed the first bilingual, award-winning DVD, The Story of Ganesh.
+In the fall of 2008 she “agreed” to teach her first kids yoga class, and a year later filmed the first bilingual, award-winning DVD, The Story of Ganesh.
 And the universe kept whispering…

-Recently married to artist and commerical real estate VP, Wade Schmitz, you can follow their adventures on Beth’s facebook page in their 1965 Globetrotter Airstream, surfing, mountain biking, working on their new-to-them slightly post-mid-century modern home, hanging out with the three kids (would you believe Jordan is now 18 and attends UCLA TV/Film School, Cole is 16, and Grace is 11!?!) or just chilling with friends around their hometown of Houston.
+You can follow Beth’s adventures on her facebook page, hanging out with her three kids (would you believe Jordan is now 18 and attends UCLA TV/Film School, Cole is 16, and Grace is 11!?!) or just chilling with friends around their hometown of Houston.

-With sef-proclaimed inner-geek in her system, Beth enjoys facilitating qualitative and quantitative research on her programs.
-With a colleague at National University in San Diego, they will run a second year of research exploring and examining implementing kids yoga in schools the MOSST way.
+With self-proclaimed inner-geek in her system, Beth enjoys facilitating qualitative and quantitative research on her programs.
+With a colleague at National University in San Diego, they ran research exploring and examining implementing kids yoga in schools the MOSST way.
 Data from Year one revealed the intervention benefited students, teachers and families and actually pointed toward the need for The OHMazing® Way.
-Beth presents her research on yoga-based self-regulation and mindfulness-based art museum education at several conferences this year, including the 2nd National Kids Yoga Conference and National Art Education Association Conference.
+Beth presents her research on yoga-based self-regulation and mindfulness-based art museum education at several conferences, including the National Kids Yoga Conference and National Art Education Association Conference.